What is a submission?

 For more information, please visit the department's Copyright page.

 Current and Previous Public Submissions

-The Department of Education Public Submissions page provides information on all active submission rounds run by the department and how to send in a submission.
+The department's Public Submissions page provides information on all active submission rounds run by the department and how to send in a submission.
 It also provides archived submissions from closed rounds with submissions published online for public viewing.